paazmaya/kanigawa/README.md

 ## Deployed to [GitHub Pages](https://pages.github.com/)

-There is a special `gh-pages` branch which is updated via Travis CI and then made available as [paazmaya.github.io/kanigawa](https://paazmaya.github.io/kanigawa/).
+There is a special `gh-pages` branch which is updated via CI and then made available as [paazmaya.github.io/kanigawa](https://paazmaya.github.io/kanigawa/).

 The generated site only supports fresh browsers and cannot be operated with such legacy browsers, such as Internet Explorer.